Matrilineality in Judaism: Patriarchs and Matriarchs

-The Torah has been interpreted to suggest that a brother and sister from the same mother are more closely related than a brother and sister from just the same father (Genesis 20:12 Rashi).

 Moses

 Moses married Zipporah, a Midianite woman.
 They had two sons, Gershom and Eliezer, both born before the Exodus.
-The sons of Moses are absent from the genealogies of Levi, which do include the sons of Moses' brother Aaron (whose wife was Israelite).
+The sons of Moses—with an Israelite father and Midianite mother—are absent from the genealogies of Levi, which do include the sons of Moses' brother Aaron (whose wife was Israelite).

-Ruth the Moabite and Naamah the Ammonite
+Ruth and Naamah

 In the accounts of the Prophets and Writings (which covers a time period of nearly a millennium) there are two cases of non-Israelite women who voluntarily (not resulting from conflict) married Israelites where their children were considered Israelite.
 According to the Talmud, both of these women, Ruth and Naamah, formally converted.
 Both the Moabite and Ammonite nations were descended from Lot, the nephew of Abraham.

 In the Book of Ruth, Naomi and her husband Elimelech were a Judean couple.
 Their family moved to Moab during a famine, but Elimelech died there.
 Naomi's two sons married Moabite women, named Ruth and Orpah.
 Naomi's two sons then died.
 Naomi and Ruth then journeyed back to Judah.
 Then in selling her late husband's land in Judah and the estates of her sons, Naomi set up the stipulation that her financial redeemer also marry her former daughter-in-law.
 The first potential redeemer declined, lest this marriage "ruin [his] inheritance".
 Boaz, the next of kin, became Naomi's redeemer, married Ruth and became the father of Obed, who was the ancestor of David.
 Ruth was the mother of Obed, but Naomi cared for the child, and their neighbors would say "A son has been born to Naomi".

 Solomon "loved many foreign women".
 Among them was Naamah the Ammonite.
 Solomon and Naamah's son Rehoboam was a Judean king of the Davidic line.